top of page

 We decided to switch things up and headed out in the afternoon for this short hike, which is one of the most popular in the valley.
 There’s light outside until 9PM now, so why not?

 The trail starts right here, inside the village of Navaconcejo.
-Look for the route that climbs alongside the stream bed marked in green and white.
+Look for the route that climbs alongside the stream and marked in green and white.

 The trail climbs along the stream, accompanied by impressive, powerful waterfalls.